westlicht/rc505-editor/README.md

 Use the following steps to create a backup:

-- connect the BOSS RC-505 to a PC or Mac via USB
+- connect the BOSS RC-505 Loop Station to a PC or Mac via USB
 - wait for the USB data volume to show up
 - copy all content of the ROLAND folder to a save place